syed-hamza/hungry_geese/README.md

 4) Colliding with the body of another goose disqualifies the goose.
 (Head on collision will disqualify both geese)

 ## Applications:
-hungry geese is a peculiar straight forward problem of reinforcement learning.
-Reinforcement learning has several real world applications lke logits and healthcare.
+Hungry Geese is a typical use case of Reinforcement Learning particularly popular in Gaming areas.
 ## Approach:
 ### input features(21 x 7 x 11)
 ####    1) feature 1-4 : head of geese